Register Nutanix Cloud

 } -

-Copy the authorization token, assign it to a
+Copy the authorization token, assign it to the

 TOKEN